osg-htc/virtual-school-2021/docs/materials/data/part2-ex3-stash-unique.md

 ([This file, for example](../part1-ex2-file-transfer#start-with-a-test-submit-file).)
 Things to consider:

-1. We'll be copying the video file into the job's working directory, so make sure to request enough disk space for the input `mov` file and the output `mp4` file.
+1. We'll be copying the video file into the job's working directory from StashCache, so make sure to request enough disk space for the input `mov` file and the output `mp4` file.
-    If you're aren't sure how much to request, ask a helper in the room.
+    If you're aren't sure how much to request, ask a helper.

 1.  **Important** Don't list the name of the `.mov` in `transfer_input_files`.
 Our job will be interacting with the input `.mov` files solely from within the script we wrote above.